Chapter 2 — Whisper of the Lion

 This time… I wouldn’t just be strong.
 I would be unstoppable.

 In my first life, I was feared with a blade in my hand—the Lion of Valemont.
-My swordsmanship was unmatched, my armies loyal.
+As a Swordmaster my swordsmanship was unmatched, my armies loyal.
 And still—I fell.
 The throne didn’t kill me with a sword.
-His Majesty crushed me with power I didn’t understand.
+His Majesty Aldros crushed me with power I didn’t understand.
 Shadows I couldn’t fight.

 I wouldn’t make that mistake again.